Fall 2014 Session 10 - Weeks September 15 to 1:00 to 5:00 p.m.

 "The Mini-MBA program has been absolutely valuable and applicable to what I do in my workplace.
 Great program!
 Maggie Gordon, Mgr.
 Engineering Services, Johnson Controls

 "I would absolutely recommend this program to any professional wanting to continue their education.
 This course provided excellent information.
 Each topic is relevant for business today."
-Kayli Smith, Director of Primary Care, Greene Vision Group
+Kayli Smith, Director of Primary Care, Grene Vision Group

 "The professors with real life experiences were the best - they could apply their real life journey and experience to the subject - very helpful.
 Michael Flores was great!
 Those were the classes I dreaded (finance) - he made it real, clean and understandable."